 - Throw a fundraising party!
 Always nice to have a reason to celebrate and create awareness for a good cause.
 Invite your family, friends and neighbors to bring donations–cash or check.

 - Facebook- Campaign for camp donations via Facebook or other social media.
 If you are a returning volunteer, post a “Flashback Friday” or a “Throwback Thursday” picture of yourself at camp last year on social media and ask friends for donations.
-(Please do not post pictures of our campers.)
+(Please do not post pictures of our campers, but do post the link to your personalized QGiv page.)
 If you are a new volunteer, post pictures of yourself getting ready for camp (e.g., buying bug spray at the volunteer training!)

 - Have a birthday coming up?
 Ask your kind and generous family and friends to “send you to camp” in lieu of the usual gifts.
 As an extra bonus, their donation will be “green”—no excessive packaging, gift wrap or trips to the mall.

 - Ask your local place of worship if they might feature you in a newsletter or bulletin and ask your church family to support your efforts with a donation.

 - Yard or Craigslist Sale: Is it time to downsize your wardrobe or spring clean your home?
 Consider selling unwanted items in a yard sale or on Craigslist and donate the proceeds towards your camp sponsorship.

 - Many workplaces now offer matching gifts when their employees volunteer or donate to a cherished cause.
 DON’T FORGET TO CHECK WITH YOUR EMPLOYER to see if they might contribute to your sponsorships.

 *To assist other volunteers, please share your additional fundraising ideas with us.

 Online donations can be made at: the Wendt Center’s donation page